samsamiczy/clustering-with-Bayesian-mixtures/README.md

-# Bayesian Mixture Models for cluster analysis of breast tumours
+# Bayesian Mixture Models for probabilistic clustering

  This is a part of my undegraduate dissertation submitted at University of Southampton.